kingepic84/Porkfather/README.md

 - Meme sounds and commands

 ## Contributing:
-If you'd like to contribute to the Porkfather's Development, Please submti a pull request, I'll look it over and determine if it should be added.
+If you'd like to contribute to the Porkfather's Development, Please submit a pull request, I'll look it over and determine if it should be added.